abubakarshaik356/Library-Management-System-MERN-master/README.md

 - Issue and Return Transaction tracking of a Book by the Member
 - Reserving a book for specific dates
 - Showing the Achievements, Event Gallery

+# Setup
+### Frontend Setup
+1. Get into the chatapp directory cd frontend
+2. Run yarn to install dependencies
+3. Create a .env file and create variables as mentioned in the .env.example with the values
+4. Run yarn start to start the application